I’ve been where you are.

 A More Personal Note

 I work with a small number of leaders at a time.
-The work is private, serious, and built around what's actually happening — not a generic program.
+The work is built around what's actually happening — not a generic program.

 Selected Credentials